JowiAoun/Gaijin-Market-CLI/README.md

 Setup:
-1. Go into the 'src' folder, and run 'pip install --editable .'
+1. Go into the `src` folder, and run `pip install --editable .`
 2. Run a MySQL database on a program specified port.
+3. Replace required secrets in `'.env'` based on required secrets from `.env-example`

 Run:
 1. Use keyword 'gmcli' in terminal to show all commands.